navig-me/telert/vscode-telert/README.md

 # Telert - Notifications for Your VS Code Terminal

 Never stare at a terminal waiting for your commands to finish again!
 Telert sends you instant notifications when long-running tasks complete, so you can focus on other work while waiting for builds, tests, or deployments.
+Telert works with desktop notifications, mobile devices, messaging apps (Telegram, Microsoft Teams, Slack, Discord), Pushover, and custom HTTP endpoints.

 ![Telert Demo](https://raw.githubusercontent.com/navig-me/telert/main/docs/telert-demo.gif)